Residential care homes in Hong Kong: Shortage of nursing staff

-Mr Chan Chi Chuen reflected that the number of staffs in some RCHES did not meet the Schedule 1 of the Residential Care Homes (Elderly Persons) Regulation.
+Lawmaker Chan Chi Chuen reflected that the number of staffs in some RCHES did not meet the Schedule 1 of the Residential Care Homes (Elderly Persons) Regulation.
 Understaffing was especially serious on night shifts.
 According to the Labour Party, the shortage of nursing staff is due to por working conditions at RCHEs.
 From 1999 to 2013, the Real Salary for nursing staff decreased by 5%, whilst the average weekly working hours was 72 hours.
 It is common among the industry to recruit illegal labours as staffs who lack professional qualifications.

 The Secretary for Labour and Welfare ("SLW") responded that understaffing was mitigated by the 1 652 imported labours working as frontline care workers in private RCHEs, which consisted 51.3% of the total 3 224 imported labour.
 But the Labour Party was concerned that importing foreign labours would further decrease wages.

-Dr. Fernando Cheung requested more surprise inspections at night time.
+Another lawmaker Fernando Cheung requested more surprise inspections at night time.
 The DSW responded that conducting inspections at midnight would disturb residents of RCHEs.

 According to the Civic Party, there was a need to review the stipulated nurse-elderly resident ratio of 1:60, which is far lower than Taiwan's 1:20.